yellowbrickcode/MCW-Microservices-architecture/HOL/Hands-on lab unguided - Microservices architecture - Developer edition.md

 #### Tasks to complete:

-1. Open the logs for the ProcessOrderExternalizations function.
+1. Open the logs for the ProcessOrderExternalizations function

 2. Process an order following your steps on Task 4.
 Note the order id that appears in the logs.

-3. From the Azure portal, navigate to your Cosmos DB account and use query explorer to query the Orders collection for the order id.
+3. From the Azure portal, navigate to your Cosmos DB account and use query explorer to query the Orders collection for the order id

 #### Exit criteria:

--  If the Cosmos DB query returns the order id specified, the order has been fully processed through to the Cosmos DB.
+-  If the Cosmos DB query returns the order id specified, the order has been fully processed through to the Cosmos DB

 ## Exercise 4: Publish the Service Fabric Application